-A photo depicting a robotic mosquito inserting a syringe into a man’s finger has been circulating online, with claims that drone, or spy, insects are currently in production.
+A photo depicting a robotic mosquito inserting a syringe into a man’s finger has been circulating online, with claims that drone spy insects are currently in production.
 Is this true?

-While there are robotic drone insects – known as “Micro Aerial Vehicles” or MAVs – in development, there is no evidence that the technology depicted in the popular photo exists.
+While robotic drone insects – known as “Micro Aerial Vehicles” or MAVs – are currently in development, there is no evidence that the technology depicted in the popular photo exists.

-The popular photo has been circulated with the following caption:
+The photo, which has circulated for several years, has been seen with the following caption:

 Is this a mosquito?